ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 In Lundberg-Lee (2017), $c$ is chosen to be $1 / n$, see Theorem 2 there.

-In Charnes et. al. 1988, the $w_i$s are called the generalised Shapley values.
+In Charnes et. al. 1988, the $w_i$s defined in (-1) are called the generalised Shapley values.

 **Proof**.
 The Lagrangian is